jgrizou/experiments_thesis/README.md

 - In the root folder: use the "run_jobs_in_folder.m" function which will execute all jobs in the experiment folder you gave.
 It runs the files in the "wait_jobs" folder, and once finish put them in the "end_jobs" folder.
 During execution, files are in the "run_jobs" folder.
 My jobs are saving results in a "results" foldder.

-- Once jobs are done, you can run the "analysis.m" script, which porcess the data and store them in an "analysis" folder.
+- Once jobs are done, you can run the "analysis.m" script, which process the data and store them in an "analysis" folder.

-- Finally, run the "plot_*.m" script to generates the plots, that should be saved in a "plots" folder if the corresponding lines are not connected.
+- Finally, run the "plot_*.m" script to generates the plots, that should be saved in a "plots" folder (if the corresponding lines are not commented).

-As you have understood this architected is made to be used with several instance of matlab on several computer.
+As you have understood this architecture is made to be used with several instances of Matlab on several computers.
 A simple, slighlty ugly, way is to synchonize your code folder using Dropbox or BitTorrentSync.
 It worked for me.

 I am available by e-mail if you have question,
 Have fun!